Peter Beinart

 * Published a 2020 opinion piece titled, “I No Longer Believe in a Jewish State”

-Peter Beinart was born in Cambridge, Massachusetts in 1971.
-His parents were Jewish immigrants from South Africa.
-In 1993 Beinart earned a degree in American History and Political Science at Yale University, where he was a member of the Yale Political Union, the oldest and largest collegiate debate society in America.
-In 1995 he received an M.Phil. in International Relations at Oxford University, where he was a Rhodes Scholar.
+Peter Beinart was born in Cambridge, Massachusetts in 1971, to Jewish parents who had immigrated to the United States from South Africa.
+In 1993 Beinart earned a degree in American history and political science at Yale University, where he was a member of the Yale Political Union.
+In 1995 he received an M.Phil. in international relations at Oxford University, where he was a Rhodes Scholar.
+After completing his formal education, Beinart was hired as managing editor of The New Republic in 1995; two years later he became a senior editor for that same magazine, and from 1999-2006 he served as its editor.

-After completing his formal education, Beinart was hired as managing editor of The New Republic in 1995.
-Two years later he became a senior editor for that publication, and from 1999-2006 he served as its editor.
-Since 2020, Beinart has been an Associate Professor of Journalism and Political Science at the Newmark School of Journalism at the City University of New York.
+Today, Beinart is an Associate Professor of Journalism and Political Science at the Newmark School of Journalism at the City University of New York.

 In December 2004, Beinart published a lengthy, influential article in The New Republic titled “A Fighting Faith,” which argued that the U.S. had a moral duty to promote the rise of liberal democracies abroad, particularly in the Middle East, as a means of countering the rise of authoritarianism, extremism, and terrorism in the post-9/11 era.
 Some excerpts: